JenCarrigan/data-structures-and-algorithms/hash/README.md

 Contains: Returns statement if key exists in hash table or not

 GetHash: Returns the index of the given key if it exists

+Serialize: Returns a stringified hash table

+Deserialize: Accepts valid JSON and turns it into a hash table.